Faheem506pk/big-AGI/docs/config-feature-browse.md

-# Browse Functionality in alpha-AGI 🌐
+# Browse Functionality in Zaplead 🌐

-Allows users to load web pages across various components of `alpha-AGI`.
+Allows users to load web pages across various components of `Zaplead`.
 This feature is supported by Puppeteer-based browsing services, which are the most common way to render web pages in a headless environment.

 Once configured, the Browsing service provides the following functionality:

-- ✅ **Paste a URL**: Simply paste/drag a URL into the chat, and `alpha-AGI` will load and attach the page (very effective)
+- ✅ **Paste a URL**: Simply paste/drag a URL into the chat, and `Zaplead` will load and attach the page (very effective)
-- ✅ **Use /browse**: Type `/browse [URL]` in the chat to command `alpha-AGI` to load the specified web page
+- ✅ **Use /browse**: Type `/browse [URL]` in the chat to command `Zaplead` to load the specified web page
 - ✅ **ReAct**: ReAct will automatically use the `loadURL()` function whenever a URL is encountered

 It does not yet support the following functionality: